ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 Further modifications that we need to conduct to ``SowHarvest_mungbean`` are:

 - Update the sowing window start and end dates to desired values for mungbean around Dalby (start: 1-oct; end: 30-dec).
-- Update the soil moisture and rainfall conditions required for sowing (in.
+- Update the soil moisture and rainfall conditions required for sowing (Min.
 ESW: 120mm; Acc.
 Rain: 50mm; Rain duration: 7 days).
 - Again ensure that the *"Must sow?"* tickbox is unticked.
 - Select a set of desired sowing properties for mungbean around Dalby (Cultivar: CeleraII; Sowing depth: 40mm; Row spacing: 500mm; Plant population: 25 plants/m2).